Wilmington Railroad Museum

 · Volunteer time so far: over 25,00 hours total and counting.

-With countless details as buildings and scenery are developed, the layout is gradually taking shape (after all, we have several scale square miles to finish).
-However, there already are twelve operating trains, and many scenic features are well under way.
+With countless details of buildings and scenery, the layout continues to be refined.
+There already are twelve operating trains, and many scenic features illustrate real-life prototypes.

 The start of the model of the Wilmington Train Station in 1950.